Cofferdam: Uses

+Examples

 A 100-ton open caisson that was lowered more than a mile to the sea floor in attempts to stop the flow of oil in the Deepwater Horizon oil spill has been called a cofferdam.

 A cofferdam over 1 mile long was built to permit the construction of the Livingstone Channel in the Detroit River.
 See main article at Stony Island.

+The museum battleships USS Alabama (BB-60) and USS North Carolina (BB-55) have had cofferdams since 2003 and 2018, respectively.
+This saves much money compared to towing and dry docking them after the tow and this also provides additional security so there is a low chance of the ships sinking and becoming impossible to repair.

+Types

+Several types of structure performing this function can be distinguished, depending on how they are constructed and how they are used.

+Civil and coastal engineering

+In civil and costal engineering applications cofferdams are usually made from interlocking steel sheet piles which are driven deep into the bed of the water source in order to create a temporary dam behind which the engineering contractors can carry out their works.
+After the construction project is complete the sheet piles can then be removed and the area behind them rewetted.

 Naval architecture

-A cofferdam may also refer to an insulating space between two watertight bulkheads or decks within a ship.
-A cofferdam can be a void (empty) space or a ballast space.
-Cofferdams are usually employed to ensure that oil or other chemicals do not leak into fresh water tanks which would result in contamination of the drinking water supply on the ship.
-The cofferdam would be empty at all times and the ship may have sensors within the cofferdam to warn if the cofferdam has begun to fill with liquid.
+A cofferdam is a space between two watertight bulkheads or decks within a ship.
+It is usually a void (empty) space intended to ensure that the contents of nearly adjacent tanks cannot leak directly from one to the other which would result in contamination of the contents of one or both of the compartments.
+The cofferdam would be kept empty at all times and the ship may have sensors within it to warn if it has begun to fill with liquid.
 If two different cargoes that react dangerously with each other are carried on the same vessel, one or more cofferdams are usually required between the cargo spaces.

+Marine salvage

+When all or part of the main deck of a sunken ship is submerged, flooded spaces cannot be dewatered until all openings are sealed or the effective freeboard is extended above the high water level.
+One method of doing this is to build a temporary watertight extension of the entire hull of the ship, or the space to be dewatered, to the surface.
+This watertight extension is a cofferdam.
+Although they are temporary structures, cofferdams for this purpose have to be strongly built, adequately stiffened, and reinforced to withstand the hydrostatic and other loads that they will have to withstand.
+Large cofferdams are normally restricted to harbor operations.

+Complete cofferdams cover most or all of the sunken vessel and are equivalent to extensions of the ship's sides to above the water surface.